seidelj/uchicago_pgg/README.md

 In a text editor, open the file venv/bin/activate.
 (The venv folder will be located in the project's root directory).
 A the bottom of the file, add the following lines.

     export SECRET_KEY='your secret key'
-    #GENERATE A SECRET KEY USING: http://www.miniwebtool.com/django-secret-key-generator/
+    #YOU MAY GENERATE A SECRET KEY USING: http://www.miniwebtool.com/django-secret-key-generator/
     export OTREE_AUTH_LEVEL='STUDY'
     export OTREE_ADMIN_PASSWORD='password'